PublicSoftTools

 Example: a jacket costs $68 after a 15% discount.
 Original price = $68 / (1 − 0.15) = $68 / 0.85 = $80.

 A fixed discount is more attractive at lower price points; a percentage discount delivers greater savings on higher-priced items.
-A $10 off coupon on a $20 item is 50% off — exceptional value.
-The same coupon on a $200 item is only 5% — modest.
-Shoppers should always convert both types to a percentage to compare them fairly.
+To compare fairly, always convert both to an effective percentage:

-Before publishing a sale, verify that the discounted price still covers costs and leaves an acceptable margin.
-Use the Profit Margin Calculator alongside this tool: calculate the margin at the discounted price and confirm it exceeds your minimum floor.
+Before publishing a sale, verify the discounted price still covers your costs and leaves an acceptable margin.
+Calculating 40% off a product that only carries a 35% gross margin means selling at a loss — a dangerous outcome if the sale generates significant volume.
+Use the Profit Margin Calculator alongside this tool: calculate the margin at the discounted price and confirm it remains above your minimum acceptable floor.

 Is 30% off the same as taking 30% of the price?